Russian Residents Support Increased Control Over Drone Usage: Russians Distrust Drone Delivery Technology

 Survey Reveals Public Concerns About Safety and Potential Misuse of Drones

-According to recent research, over half of Russian residents support increased government control over the use of unmanned aerial systems (UAS).
-Specifically, respondents support the introduction of fines for violations of drone operation rules and mandatory registration of devices.
+According to recent research, over half of Russian residents support increased state control over the use of unmanned aerial systems (UAS).
+In particular, respondents support the introduction of fines for violations of drone operation rules and mandatory registration of devices.
 However, only 9% of those surveyed believe that drones can completely replace traditional delivery services.

 The survey shows that the main reasons for distrust in the technology are: